As you continue to learn more about WordPress, you may occasionally come across references to the term blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If the Link Manager is not visible when you log into your WordPress admin area you will need to install a plugin.
-In this tutorial, you will learn how to add and manage blogroll links on your sidebar using WordPress plugins.
+If you can’t see a Links section on your main menu when you log into your WordPress dashboard, you can add this feature via a plugin.
+In this step-by-step tutorial, you will learn how to add and manage links on your sidebar using plugins.

 Link Manager